 No updates

-Research Subcommittee:
+Curriculum and Research Subcommittee:

-Meeting to discuss the Center for Sustainability
+Meeting next week to discuss the Center for Sustainability.
+The PCS was supportive of pursuing this (see bullet 5 below).

 Sustainability on Campus Subcommittee:

 In the midst of planning for Earth Week celebration.
 This will include a pollinator garden clean up, Arbor Day celebration, and Earth Day celebration.
-Earth day expected to be April 22nd with the other two celebrations the week before.
+Earth day is expected to be April 22nd with the other two celebrations the week before.

-Planning clothing swap event to promote Earth week and minimize clothing waste on campus.
+Planning a clothing swap event to promote Earth Week and minimize clothing waste on campus.

 Climate Action Plan: